Undergraduate Student Accommodation at SOAS

 London offers a great range of accommodation.
 While living in the world's most exciting city is not cheap, by choosing carefully according to your budget and social priorities, you can get the most out of your student life.

-Find out all you need to know about your accommodation options through our Accommodation pages, including our newly available Head Lease properties managed by the University of London Housing Services.
+Find out all you need to know about your accommodation options through our Accommodation Webpage, including our newly available Head Lease properties managed by the University of London Housing Services.

 Student Halls of Residence, SOAS, Intercollegiate and Private

 All new undergraduates from outside London are advised to apply for a place in a student residence.
 We have around 1000 bed spaces available each year and while we try to offer accommodation to as many new students as possible, unfortunately we are unable to guarantee campus housing for all new students.

 The School will do everything it can to help you to apply for accommodation.
 If we are unable to offer you a place in a student residence, we will be able to provide you with the help and advice you need to find accommodation elsewhere.

 SOAS undergraduate students have exclusive access to Dinwiddy House, which is located on Pentonville Road (N1), adjacent to Vernon Square and a 20-minute walk from Russell Square.